ReactForAll/React-Course/Level_4/3. Query Params/README.md

 ## useQueryParams Hook

-The useQueryParams hook in hookrouter allows you to read query parameters directly in your component
+The useQueryParams hook in raviger allows you to read query parameters directly in your component

 ```js
 import { useQueryParams } from 'raviger';